Skip to main content

 White Papers

-When plastic parts are designed and manufactured, great effort is placed into producing a part with optimal mechanical, physical, and aesthetic properties.
-Additionally, considerations are made to ensure that the part will be able to adequately perform in the intended environment for its anticipated lifetime without a dramatic reduction in these properties.
-In almost all applications, plastic parts are exposed to some form of external or internal chemical agent.
-This could range from hand lotion to fuel to water to numerous other substances.
-For a plastic part to properly function and perform for an extended period of time it must have the ability to withstand these agents.
-Many chemical agents can be harmful to plastic through a variety of mechanisms, including molecular degradation and environmental stress cracking.
-During the design and material selection phase, it is critical to understand how a material will respond to the substances it will be exposed to over its useful life.
+When we design and manufacture plastic parts, we put immense effort into optimizing their mechanical, physical, and aesthetic properties.
+But beyond these initial considerations, it’s critical to ensure the part will adequately perform in its intended environment for its entire anticipated lifetime, without a dramatic reduction in these essential properties.
+In almost all applications, plastic components are exposed to some form of external or internal chemical agent—everything from everyday hand lotions to fuels, water, or countless other substances.
+For a plastic part to truly function and perform reliably over an extended period, it must have the inherent ability to withstand these agents.
+While many chemicals can harm plastics through various mechanisms, such as molecular degradation, one particularly insidious phenomenon is environmental stress cracking (ESC).
+Understanding how a material will respond to the specific substances it will encounter over its useful life is paramount during the design and material selection phase, and this understanding is best achieved through targeted environmental stress cracking testing.

-One of the difficulties in obtaining this understanding is identifying what type of chemicals the part will be exposed to during use.
-Once the substances are identified the question becomes, “how do I know how they will interact with my material?”
-The common place to look is chemical resistance tables for the plastic.
-These tables will provide information on whether cracking develops and/or the mechanical properties decrease when soaked in a variety of chemicals.
-These tables typically give values of 1 to 5 or “Good” or “Poor.”
-While this is useful information, many plastic parts will fail from substances listed as “Good” or “Excellent” on these charts.
-It is simply not enough to consider if a material will crack or lose strength when soaked in a substance.
+One of the primary challenges in gaining this understanding is accurately identifying every chemical a part will be exposed to during use.
+Once these substances are identified, the natural question becomes, “How do I know how they will interact with my material?”
+The common first step is consulting chemical resistance tables for the plastic.
+These tables typically indicate whether cracking develops or mechanical properties decrease when soaked in various chemicals, often using ratings like “Good,” “Poor,” or a scale of 1 to 5.
+While this information is useful, many plastic parts will surprisingly fail from substances listed as “Good” or “Excellent” on these charts.
+This is because these tables often don’t fully account for the complex interplay that leads to environmental stress cracking.
+It’s simply not enough to consider if a material will crack or lose strength purely from soaking in a substance.

 ESC test fixture